microsoft/msquic/.github/ISSUE_TEMPLATE/bug_report.md

 Please enter a clear and short description of your bug here.

 ### Operating system version
-On what operating system did this bug occur in?
+On what operating system did this bug occur?
 Provide information of the affected OS and its version here, e.g.:

 Windows 11 (Build `10.0.22463.1000.rs_prerelease.210917-1503`), or